bhanu-3333/audio-frequency-comparison/README.md

 -F "uid=123" \
 http://localhost:5000/match/CompareAudio
 The response includes a similarity label and a similarity score indicating how closely the two audio recordings match.

-Key Features
-Frequency-domain analysis using STFT and CQT

-Chroma, pitch, and spectral feature extraction

-Similarity evaluation using Qmax, Dmax, and related measures

-Scoring for consistency, pronunciation, intonation, pitch, and speed